Bristol-Cyber-Security-Group/testbed-os/test-harness/README.md

 # Architecture

-We will use cloud-init as a base image for the testbed hosts to simplify getting credentials into the host to control remotely.
+We use cloud-init as a base image for the testbed hosts to simplify provisioning and configuration.

-We will use snapshots of the testbed hosts to speed up the testing from known working states.

-We will use the design of "one, two and many" to test the testbed's capability to work in the various scenarios.
-However, the "many" will remain only as three testbed hosts due to our hardware limitation.
+The base image operating systems will range over the supported operating systems for the testbed.
+Once the testbed is installed on the base image, we will utilise linked clones to spawn N number of identical hosts that will be further configured.
+The use of linked clones just makes clearing and starting a new test environment space and time efficient.

+The tests will be repeated on one, two and three tested hosts to test the clustering feature and internal processes.

+Given that we are building virtual machines for the testbed hosts, the testbed guests will be nested virtual machines.
+These nested virtual machines will be short-lived and will not be doing any intense compute of I/O work so the performance hit will be negligible.

 ## Testing Phase 1
 This testing phase only concerns the installation of the testbed onto a fresh testbed host.